cardat/cardat.github.com/acknowledgements.md

 ### AirHealth Data Bridges

 Please include the acknowledgements such as: This research was undertaken with the assistance of resources from the Clean Air Research Data and Analysis Tools (CARDAT) platform (https://cardat.github.io).
-CARDAT was supported by The Centre for Safe Air (https://safeair.org.au/) which is funded by the National Health and Medical Research Council (2015584) and the Australian Research Data Commons (ARDC) AirHealth Data Bridges project (https://doi.org/10.47486/PS022)
+CARDAT is supported by The Centre for Safe Air (https://safeair.org.au/), which is funded by the National Health and Medical Research Council (2015584) and the Australian Research Data Commons (ARDC) AirHealth Data Bridges project (https://doi.org/10.47486/PS022), and the WHO Collaborating Centre for Climate Change and Health Impact Assessment.

 During 2021-2023 we have had a project to expand CARDAT datasets and tools (https://doi.org/10.47486/PS022) and we received co-investment support from the ARDC.